akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ## High Level Phased Plan

 The high level plan will have 2 phases, with phase-1 tasks setting things up for phase-2 tasks.
-The phases and tasks are detailed below and the incentives are detailed [here](https://docs.google.com/spreadsheets/d/1z_2Fx6u7U48LrxNj8IaDKjlnp84KOEgMb_hJw-Q1TjQ/edit#gid=2126550797)
+The phases and tasks are detailed below and the incentives are detailed [here](https://docs.google.com/spreadsheets/d/1z_2Fx6u7U48LrxNj8IaDKjlnp84KOEgMb_hJw-Q1TjQ/edit#gid=2126550797).

 ### Phase-1

-Planned: May 29, 2023 through Jun 16, 2023
+Planned: June 5, 2023 through June 25, 2023

 - Technical Level: Advanced
-  - Knowledge of kubernetes, docker containers, and basics of AI model deployment and inference
+  - Knowledge of kubernetes, docker containers, and basics of AI model deployment and inference.
   - Familiarity with Akash will help.
 - Goals:
   - Validate provider setup.